top of page

 Looking beyond the reference range

-• Iron status
+• Iron status.

-• Vitamins
+• Vitamins B12 and Vitamin D.

-• Thyroid markers
+• Thyroid markers.

 When reviewed through a nutrition-focused lens, blood results can highlight:

-• Early deficiencies
+• Early deficiencies.

-• Suboptimal nutrient status
+• Suboptimal nutrient status.

-• Patterns linked to fatigue and poor recovery
+• Patterns linked to fatigue and poor recovery.

 Doctor’s Data Hair Mineral Analysis